- 22. Botolan, Zambales

 Six hours away from Manila, Dinadiawan Beach is a cream-colored sand beach in Aurora.
 Treat yourself to a postcard-worthy vacation with its crystal blue water and scenic views.
 There are several beachfront resorts that you can choose from.
-Some also offer glamping experiences and accommodations in tree houses.
+Some glamping resorts also offer glamping experiences and accommodations in tree houses.

 Because waves tend to get bigger here, small children are not advised to swim alone.
 But, the serene surroundings should also be enough to give anyone a taste of tropical paradise.
 Kids can enjoy building sandcastles.

 For a complete experience, you can also chase waterfalls such as Baul Falls and Bulangan Falls, climb mountains Mount Dabukid and Mount Dimanjotol, go beach hopping in nearby beaches Bungan Beach and Disagadan Beach, and check out Dibutunan Twin Cave.
 Manila and Dinadiawan Beach is over 300 kilometers away from each other.